 Special Education Needs are identified early and the school works closely to plan a curriculum to meet the children’s needs.
 We work in partnership with our children, parents, carers, specialists and governors.
-The school values the abilities and achievements of all its pupils and celebrates small steps progress.
+The school values the abilities and achievements of all its pupils and celebrates small steps of progress.

 All children, regardless of additional educational needs, are fully included in all school activities.

 Please click on these links for more information on Special Educational Needs and Disabilities at Shears Green Infant School and to find out how we are complying with our duties.